-Though overall adoption is still less than the 70% predicted for 18-54 year olds, it’s the rise in adoption that make the implications for the mobile app sector so huge.
-As the app market becomes saturated, developers need to turn their sights to this fast rising group of new adopters and start developing apps that cater to their needs.
+Though overall adoption is still less than the 70% predicted for 18-54-year-olds, it’s the rise in adoption that makes the implications for the mobile app sector so huge.
+As the app market becomes saturated, developers need to turn their sights to this fast-rising group of new adopters and start developing apps that cater to their needs.
 The challenge is big: the same Deloitte report found that at least one in four smartphone users aged over 55 have never downloaded an app.
 Talk about unfair odds.

 Figuring out your app’s purpose and functionality is the most difficult part of app development.
 This becomes compounded when your target audience isn’t inclined to download apps in the first place.

 My grandmother is not on Facebook.
 She’s never seen Twitter, and she switched to Gmail from AOL about a year ago (after she couldn’t sort through the junk that was being sent her way).
 Grandma is not about to send a selfie that disappears in 10 seconds, she’s probably not going to consult her phone to figure out where to order dinner, and she’s definitely not going to check-in and publicize her location anywhere.